Video games have been around for a long time, and they’ve continued to develop over the years into cinematic masterpieces.

 A revolutionary story for its time, Freedom: Rebels In The Darkness can be revisited and played at OnlineClassicGames.

-Notably, in 2018, Muriel Tramis was appointed a Knight of the Legion of Honor (Légion d’honneur) in France, making her the first female and second game designer to ever receive this high-ranking merit.
+Notably, in 2018, Muriel Tramis was appointed a Knight of the Legion of Honor (Légion d’honneur) in France, making her the first woman and second game designer to ever receive this high-ranking merit.

-These days, Tramis continues to travel to advocate for and speak with young women, encouraging them to pursue careers in science and technology.
+These days, Tramis continues travelling to advocate for and speak with young women, encouraging them to pursue careers in science and technology.
 She is also working on a new game called Remembrance, pulling from her rich history and culture to explore the abolition of slavery and colour prejudice.

 edward lee smith